Czech secret service raps state firms for lawbreaking

 The secret service said there was a long list of state firms which used opaque and non-standard practices, including a body in charge of strategic oil reserves.

-Suspicious practices included undervalued asset sales, said the BIS, which gives a general annual report to the public and detailed information to the prime minister.
+Suspicious practices included undervalued assset sales, said the BIS, which gives a general annual report to the public and detailed information to the prime minister.

 “Some sales of assets of the companies aroused grave doubts about their transparency and their benefit for the state,” the report said.